JvanKatwijk/qt-dab/README.md

 Note that two preconditions have to be met:
  * a "home" location has to be known (see the button *coordinates*);
- * wa TII database is installed (see the **db-loader** mentioned above).
+ * a TII database is installed (see the **db-loader** mentioned above).

 New in the current version of Qt-DAB is the display - per  transmitter - of the channels that contain data, together with the TII value (mainId, subId).
 Clicking on a transmitterlocation, displays the details of that location, i.e. the distance and some data of the transmitters on that location.

-The picture shows some channels I receive with a simple whip next to my "lazy chair".
+The picture shows the channels I receive with a simple whip next to my "lazy chair".
 Of course, using a more advanced antenna. more transmitters show, as seen on the picture below (courtesy of Herman Wijnants)

 ![6.8](/res/read_me/good-antenna.png?raw=true)